 Aiming for a lifestyle free of single-use plastic, we quickly learned the importance of being prepared.
 Last minute shopping is almost impossible.
 For fresh produce we shop at farmers markets, farm shops, bakers, butchers, health food shops and buy directly from producers near us.
 We have milk delivered in glass bottles and make our own pasta, hummus, mayo, crackers, muesli and biscuits.
 Once a month we visit shops with bulk containers where unpackaged food is sold by weight, for coffee, tea, rice, cereals, spices, olive oil, etc. We have switched to bamboo toothbrushes, shampoo soap bars and good old-fashioned safety razors.
 We have learned how to make toothpaste, deodorant, lip balm and creams.
 For cleaning the house we use citric acid, bicarbonate of soda and vinegar, cotton cloths, natural brushes and coconut fibre scrubbing pads – methods we find very effective and inexpensive.
 Laundry and washing up liquid refill stations are numerous in our local area.

-Some household items you just cannot buy without plastic packaging and we avoid them wherever possible: potato crisps, ready-made meals, canned food, ice cream tubs, take-away food, food in cartons, magazine subscriptions, medicines, ink cartridges and more.
+Some household items you just cannot buy without plastic packaging and we avoid them wherever possible.
+These include potato crisps, ready-made meals, canned drinks, ice cream tubs, take-away food, food in cartons, magazine subscriptions, medicines, ink cartridges and more.
 When shopping online, we ask for non-plastic packaging with varying degrees of success.
 Shoes and clothes are tricky but luckily, sustainable ethical clothing is becoming very fashionable and more accessible.

 On the whole we consume less and don’t spend more than before we started our experiment.
 We feel that our life is just as full of choice and flavour as it ever was and maybe even more so.
 Yes, there were disappointments, dead-ends and small ‘failures’, but also a growing sense of satisfaction and joy as our lives seemingly became simpler.
 As we continue to find more meaningful ways to meet our daily needs, we are more connected to our home, the people around us, the seasons and to the natural world.